-We have previously discussed the usual baby milestones that you can expect as a new parent during that all-important first year.
-Now, we turn our attention to what you, as a new dad or dad-to-be, can expect during the first 12 months.
+We've covered the usual baby milestones that you can expect as a new parent during that all-important first year.
+Now, we turn our attention to what you, as a first-time dad, can expect during the first 12 months.
 What may change?
 How?
 Each baby is different and so are you, but there are still a number of things that you may share with thousands of other dads out there.

 So, what can you expect during your first year as a new father?